irisbore/IN1910_project2/README.md

 Remove middle is O(n) in both array_list and linked_list because it is O(n/2),
 but linear n/2 is written as n.

-Print is O(n) in both array_list and linked_list because we have to able to reach all the elements.
+Print is O(n) in both array_list and linked_list because we have to be able to reach all the elements.